Shaiksufiyan157/smart-campus-control/README.md

-# 📘 SMART - YOUR ACADEMIC COMPANION
+# 📘 SMART CAMPUS CONTROL- YOUR ACADEMIC COMPANION

-Welcome to SMART, the ultimate platform where students can easily access and contribute:
+Welcome to SMART CAMPUS CONTROL, the ultimate platform where students can easily access and contribute:

 - CLASS NOTES
 - PREVIOUS YEAR QUESTION PAPERS (PYQs)